We are using customized images based on ev3dev. Grab our latest release from here.

 After flashing the SD card, Etcher will automatically run a fast check that validates the integrity.
-It also ensure that the drive is bootable.
+It also ensures that the drive is bootable.
 You may abort this process by simply plugging out the card.
-However, we recommend to spent the few extra seconds.
+However, we recommend spending the few extra seconds.

 After you successfully flashed the image onto the SD card and inserted it into the slot, boot the brick by pressing the square button in the center of its control keys.
 At first, you will see the Mindstorms boot splash and the red LEDs will be lit.
 Shortly thereafter follows the ev3dev boot splash and the LEDs are changing their color to orange.
 Blinking indicates disk activity on the SD card.

 During the first boot, the screen may go blank and the whole startup process can take significantly longer.